uptownhr/kube/README.md

 ## What's included?
 Kube comes with with a middleware that will,

-1. render your components `react-router/routes` component serverside
+1. render your components serverside
 2. webpack dev server
 3. webpack hot module reloader server
 4. webpack module loaders from the server